Czech Republic–Vietnam relations: Czech community in Vietnam

-In September 2021, COVID-19 vaccination of Czech citizens living in Vietnam, organized by Czech Embassy in Hanoi, was attended by "almost 400" persons.
+In September 2021, COVID-19 vaccination of Czech citizens living in Vietnam, organized by Czech Embassy in Hanoi, was attended by "almost 400" people.

 Trade and economy

 In 2010s, Czech Republic and Vietnam consider each other as strategic markets with the aim to reach US$1 billion in two-way trade in the near future.
 As of 2015, Czech imports from Vietnam include seafood, farm produce such as coffee, tea and pepper.
 Vietnamese imports from the Czech republic are industrial goods, precision engineering, petrochemical equipment and energy.

-One of the successful Czech companies in Vietnam is Home Credit.
+One of the successful Czech companies in Vietnam is Home Credit, which in February 2024 was sold by its owner PPF Group to the Thai Siam Commercial Bank.

+Czech companies including Czechoslovak Group, Colt CZ Group, Omnipol, STV Group, and Aero Vodochody have supplied aircraft and firearms to Vietnam, with both countries viewing defence cooperation as an important part of their overall relations.

+During the January 2025 official visit to the Czech Republic, the Vietnamese prime minister Pham Minh Chinh met with Skoda Group's CEO Klaus Zellmer, who viewed Vietnam as "an important gateway to the ASEAN market" with "the potential to become Skoda's car manufacturing export hub for ASEAN and other markets".
+The prime minister also held discussions with Pavel Tykač, the owner of Sev.en Energy Group and the football club SK Slavia Praha, who requested the Vietnamese authorities "expedite the approval process for acquiring a controlling stake" in the BOT-based Mong Duong 2 thermal power plant.
+The prime minister also urged Jiri Smejc, the CEO of PPF Group to reinvest.

+Under an agreement signed in January 2025, pilot trainees at Vietjet Aviation Academy will be provided training by F Air in Czech Republic, which will provide Multi-Crew Pilot License program adhering to European Aviation Safety Agency standards.